What Is the Color of Compromise?: A History of Christian Complicity in Racism

 Jemar Tisby Teaches Audiences How to Fight Racism

 JEMAR TISBY is a public historian with the ability to explore racial justice solutions and start cultural conversations that compel listeners to action.
-Tisby discusses these themes in his books, The Color of Compromise—a New York Times bestseller—and the upcoming How to Fight Racism, and in his writing in the Washington Post, CNN, and The Atlantic.
+Tisby discusses these themes in his books, The Color of Compromise—a New York Times bestseller—How to Fight Racism, and in his writing in the Washington Post, CNN, and The Atlantic.
+He went on Yahoo! news to discuss How to Fight Racism and the intersectino between race and religion.
 He co-hosts the Pass The Mic podcast, which got nearly half a million downloads in 2020, speaks nation-wide at conferences, and is the founder and CEO of The Witness Inc, an organization dedicated to Black uplift from a Christian perspective.
 He recently interviewed on the Pass The Mic podcast about his book, How To Fight Racism.

 Throughout US history, well-meaning people have demonstrated a consistent unwillingness to challenge racism.
 But it is not only the people who tied the lyncher’s noose or who put on white robes and hoods who are responsible.
 Tisby's talks walk through the history of everyday complicity with racism and end with a call to action so that past does not determine the future.
 Based on a unique model called the A.R.C. of Racial Justice, his talks prioritize the practical, so audiences walk away with concrete strategies and a theoretical framework for addressing racial injustice today.